vigass/Snakemake_codes/README.md

-- A test code for the frist to use Snakemake
+- A code for the frist to use Snakemake